kellysmith1008/Refresh/Data-Handling-Training.md

 - [[X]] Submitting masking scripts for review

 ## Commercial Data Handling and Flow-Down
-Sales, contract teams, and managers play a critical role in protecting sensitive commercial information.
-Proposals, RFPs, and technical diagrams must always be treated as Confidential and stored in authorized locations.
+Everyone, from project teams to us at CivicActions, plays a critical role in protecting sensitive commercial information.
+Proposals, RFPs, and technical diagrams must always be treated as confidential and stored in authorized locations.
 Before sharing any project data with subcontractors or partners, it’s essential to provide clear instructions on data handling requirements to prevent accidental exposure or mishandling.

 **Proposal security**:
-- All client proposals, RFPs, and technical diagrams must be classified as Confidential by default.
+- All client proposals, RFPs, and technical diagrams must be classified as confidential by default.
 These documents should be stored only in the designated CUI enclave or authorized shared drives, never on personal devices or unapproved platforms.
 When sharing proposals, use secure, named account invitations and avoid sending files via email or Slack.
 This ensures only authorized recipients have access and maintains a clear audit trail.

 **Communications restrictions**:
-- Slack should only be used for coordination and not for sharing technical CUI or Confidential data.
+- Slack should only be used for coordination and not for sharing technical CUI or confidential data.
 Never paste technical diagrams or sensitive details into Slack messages or channels.
 If technical data must be discussed, use the authorized CUI enclave or approved secure channels.
 This reduces the risk of accidental leaks or unauthorized access.

 **Flow-down requirements**:
 - Before sharing any project data with subcontractors or partners, managers must ensure they are briefed on all data handling protocols.
 This includes providing written instructions and confirming understanding.
 Never send technical or confidential data to a subcontractor before confirming they are trained and agree to follow all compliance requirements.
 This step is critical for maintaining contractual and regulatory obligations.